Swedish Committee for Afghanistan

-The Solidarity Committee for Afghanistan (SCA, Svenska Afghanistankommittén, SAK), formerly the Swedish Committee for Afghanistan, is a Swedish non-governmental foreign aid organisation active in providing aid to people in Afghanistan.
-The organisation was formed in 1980, as a reaction to the Soviet invasion.
-The SCA was active in Afghanistan from 1982 to 2024.
-The SCA is politically and religiously neutral with a goal to help Afghanistan to become a peaceful and stable country where human rights are respected, rural communities are empowered and all Afghans have the right and opportunity to democratic participation in the governance of their country.
+The Swedish Committee for Afghanistan (SCA), was formed in 1980, as a reaction to the Soviet invasion.
+It became a prominent a Swedish non-governmental foreign aid organisation active in providing aid to people in Afghanistan.The SCA was active in Afghanistan from 1982 to 2024, as a politically and religiously neutral NGO with a goal to help Afghanistan to become a peaceful and stable country where human rights are respected, rural communities are empowered and all Afghans have the right and opportunity to democratic participation in the governance of their country.